-The quality of the template-based fitting result depends on two factors: geometric approximation and mesh quality.
-Deforming an arbitrary mesh to fit irregularly sampled and possibly partially missing geometric data is clearly a difficult problem.
-In some settings, simplifying assumptions can be made, such as the template and the target geometry belonging to the same restricted class of shapes (e.g., humans) or having the same pose [17], [33], [41], [42].
-In the absence of these assumptions it is challenging to establish dense correspondence between the template and the target shape; spurious and conflicting point correspondences may easily lead to self-intersections as the template deforms.
+belonging to the same restricted class of shapes (e.g., humans) or having the same pose [17], [33], [41], [42].
+In the absence of these assumptions, it is challenging to establish dense correspondence between the template and the target shape; spurious and conflicting point correspondences may easily lead to self-intersections as the template deforms.
 In the general case, however, a suitable template mesh that fits the above criteria may not be available, and the goal is to reduce the restrictions on the fitting as much as possible.
-Mesh quality, i.e., proper sampling rate, the shape of the elements and valid manifoldness, is of equal importance since the template fitting process is typically only an intermediate stage followed by further processing.
-Most digital geometry processing applications perform better when acting on well-constructed meshes with near-quadrilateral elements [5] (for example, lower parametric distortion and better approximation quality is achieved in global parameterization and multiresolution analysis [14]).
+Mesh quality, i.e., proper sampling rate, the shape of the elements, and valid manifoldness, is of equal importance since the template fitting process is typically only an intermediate stage followed by further processing.
+Most digital geometry processing applications perform better when acting on well-constructed meshes with nearquadrilateral elements [5] (for example, lower parametric distortion and better approximation quality are achieved in global parameterization and multiresolution analysis [14]).

-In this paper, we propose an iterative template-based fitting scheme that is capable of deforming an arbitrary template mesh to approximate the given geometric data, which comes in the form of a polygonal mesh.
+In this paper, we propose an iterative template-based fitting scheme that is capable of deforming an arbitrary template mesh to approximate the given geometric data, which come in the form of a polygonal mesh.
 In contrast to previous work, the major contribution of this paper is to design a specially tailored Laplacian processing framework for the template fitting process.
 Specifically, our method consists of two stages: coarse and fine fitting, as shown in Fig. 2.
-The coarse fitting step relies on several point correspondences between the template mesh and the target geometry and creates a rough approximation by converting the template model into a least-squares mesh [39], which is a linearized bi-harmonic surface.
-At this stage, we additionally design a WYSIWYG (What You See Is What You Get) kneading system to help the users interactively specify the correspondences between the template and target shapes in an intuitive manner.
+The coarse fitting step relies on several point correspondences between the template mesh and the target geometry and creates a rough approximation by converting the template model into a least-squares mesh (LS-mesh) [39], which is a linearized biharmonic surface.
+At this stage, we additionally design a what you see is what you get (WYSIWYG) kneading system to help the users interactively specify the correspondences between the template and target shapes in an intuitive manner.
 In the fine fitting stage, additional reliable correspondences are determined automatically and the template mesh is further iteratively adjusted to the target geometry.
-The fine fitting is performed using the dual domain mesh, which leads not only to high approximation quality but also encourages inner fairness of the mesh in the primal domain.
-While fitting the target, many methods such as [41], [47] automatically find extra correspondences based on the shortest Euclidean distance via normal projection or nearest neighbor search, and filter out unreliable correspondences via additional rules.
+The fine fitting is performed using the dual-domain mesh, which leads not only to high approximation quality but also encourages inner fairness of the mesh in the primal domain.
+While fitting the target, many methods such as [41], [47] automatically find extra correspondences based on the shortest euclidean distance via normal projection or nearest-neighbor search, and filter out unreliable correspondences via additional rules.
 However, these fine correspondences are still fragile and easily lead to many triangle foldovers, especially if the meshes have drastically different geometries.
 To better solve this problem, we propose a local surface flattening mechanism for unreliable correspondences after the above filtering step.
 This novel method is particularly useful for extremely concave or protruding regions where triangle foldovers are always generated.
 In addition, we allow subdivision of the template model to adjust the sampling rate and decrease the approximation error in cases where the template mesh is coarser than the target shape.

-Thanks to the above design, our framework enables deforming 2-manifold templates of the same genus as the target shape while posing fewer restrictions on their shape or pose.
-In practice, this allows establishing dense correspondence between different shapes, which is useful for such applications as consistent surface parameterization.
-Additionally, since the fine fitting step maintains well-formed mesh elements and reliable point correspondences, the occurrence of self-intersections and fold-overs is significantly reduced.
-We demonstrate the effectiveness of our method with experimental results on crossparameterization and show that it compares favorably with other related works [42], [47].
+Thanks to the above design, our framework enables deforming two-manifold templates of the same genus as the target shape while posing fewer restrictions on their shape or pose.
+In practice, this allows us establishing dense correspondence between different shapes, which is useful for such applications as consistent surface parameterization.
+Additionally, since the fine fitting step maintains well-formed mesh elements and reliable point correspondences, the occurrence of self-intersections and foldovers is significantly reduced.
+We demonstrate the effectiveness of our method with experimental results on cross-parameterization and show that it compares favorably with other related works [42], [47].

-II.
-RELATED WORK
+2 RELATED WORK